Montegrappa's Most Legendary Pens (And Who Wrote With Them)

 – by Opulence, The Collection by LKL

-Since 1912, Montegrappa has crafted writing instruments that blur the line between pen and art.
-With roots in Italy's Bassano del Grappa, the brand has written its name into the hands of poets, presidents, popes, and provocateurs.
+Since 1912, Montegrappa has been creating writing instruments that blur the line between pen and art.
+With roots in Bassano del Grappa, Italy, the brand has found its place in the hands of poets, presidents, popes and provocateurs.

-These pens aren't just tools — they are statements.
+These pens aren't just tools — they're statements.
 And the people who chose them?
 Visionaries, legends, and collectors of meaning.

-Let's explore six of the most iconic Montegrappa models, and the extraordinary people who used them.
+Let's explore six of Montegrappa's most iconic models, and the extraordinary people who used them.

 1. Montegrappa Extra 1930